THE ONE TRUE GOD

 THE SON OF GOD

 Scripture refers to our Lord Jesus Christ as the only begotten Son of God, and to believe in this truth is prerequisite to salvation.
+The word "son" is not to infer that Christ is the result of a sexual union between God and Mary, but rather that God worked a miracle in her womb for Christ to enter the world of humanity and become flesh and blood to be our redeemer.
 We do not use the term "God the Son" as it is an expression foreign to scripture and part of the phraseology of tritheists.

 "In the beginning was the Word.
 The Word was with God, and the Word was God.
 The same was in the beginning with God."
 (John 1:1)

 "And the Word became flesh, and dwelt among us, and we beheld his glory, the glory as of the only begotten of the Father."
 (John 1:14)

 "When the fulness of time was come, God sent forth his Son, made of a woman, made under the law..."
 (Galatians 4:4)